My Ultimate List of Fungal Acne Safe Skincare Products

 Best Overall Sunscreen: Paula’s Choice Youth-Extending Daily Hydrating Fluid

-You were probably expecting a Korean sunscreen here (and there are definitely ones I love), but my all-time favorite sunscreen—FA-safe or otherwise-is this lightweight fluid from Paula’s Choice.
+You were probably expecting a Korean sunscreen here (and there are definitely ones I love), but my all-time favorite sunscreen—FA-safe or otherwise-is the lightweight Youth Extending Daily Hydrating Fluid from Paula’s Choice.
 I’ve never quite experienced a sunscreen with this texture before.
 It sinks in effortlessly into the skin, leaves no white cast on my brown skin, and looks fantastic under makeup.
 Oh, and did I mention, it has a bunch of amazing ingredients, including antioxidants like pomegranate and goji berry for additional protection, and calming ingredients like chamomile and green tea?

 Honorable Mentions: